Trail starts at Port of Cork Building.

 Cork City though has always strived to be a new place.
 It has always been ambitious in its endeavours.
-In the last hundred years, the city has come so far but it is also that past that anchors the Corkonian identity in the present day.
+The city has come so far but it is also that past that anchors the Corkonian identity in the present day.

 In the late 1800s, the port of Cork was the leading commercial port of Ireland.
 The export of pickled pork, bacon, butter, corn, porter, and spirits was considerable.
 The manufactures of the city were brewing, distilling and coach-building, which were all carried on extensively.
 There were many large establishments in the timber trade, also many in which salt provisions were cured, and several tanneries, which produced leather of the choicest quality.
 There were also some salt, lime and chemical works.